Hosting a Halloween Party? Make Sure it Doesn’t Turn Into a Legal Horror Story

 Criminal charges can be levied in each of these scenarios and will depend upon the seriousness of injuries sustained.
 Also, if you have teenagers and plan to celebrate away from your home on Halloween night, be sure to keep a wary eye on your kids and their plans.
 If minors throw a party at your home and serve alcohol to their minor friends, you could be held liable for subsequent drunk driving accidents, even though you were not at home at the time and didn’t know of your teen’s party plans.

 If you find yourself facing criminal charges because of a drunk driving collision or other injury-involved accident caused by someone who drank alcohol at your home, contact an experienced criminal defense lawyer.
-Gainesville’s Law Offices of Edwards & Mason can be reached at 877-377-7801.
+Gainesville’s Law Offices of Edwards & Jones can be reached at 877-377-7801.